• Skip to primary navigation

 They offer these advantages as part of their “alternative care” program, which allows them to limit the services they offer.

-However, these restrictions may include a cap on the number of visits or the amount of money that can be spent over the course of a month or year.
+However, these restrictions may include a cap on the number of visits or the amount of money that can be spent over a month or year.

-Furthermore, they may limit chiropractic treatment to patients who have been referred by a primary care physician.
-Schedule an appointment for treatment now if you’re interested in learning more about how chiropractic may help treat a variety of ailments organically in Erie or Longmont.
+Furthermore, they may limit chiropractic treatment to patients referred by a primary care physician.
+Schedule an appointment for treatment now if you want to learn more about how chiropractic may help treat various ailments organically in Erie or Longmont.

 References